 The ocean also releases CO2 through different pathways.
 Gases may cross the air-sea interface through three routes: by the interfacial exchange that is controlled by molecular processes, by spray-mediated exchange controlled by microphysical processes at the surface of sea spray droplets and by the bubble-mediated exchange.
 These are found to increase with an increase in wind speed due to greater mixing at the surface.

 Relevance of these studies

-Global temperature depends on the presence of greenhouse gases in the atmosphere which are heavily influenced by human activities.
-This in turn has an impact on the global carbon cycle.
+The global temperature depends on the presence of greenhouse gases in the atmosphere which is heavily influenced by human activities.
+This, in turn, has an impact on the global carbon cycle.

 Ice cover has an influence over uptake rates.
 There is an increase in flux events when there is less or no ice cover as compared to the when there is full ice cover.
 CO2 uptake in future climate depends mainly on the changes in sea-ice cover and the wind climate.
 It is essential to understand these processes in order to predict the further evolution of the amount of carbon in the atmosphere.
 Studies by Krause-Jensen et al. (2012) show that the open-water (water surface is ice-free) period in Young Sound has been increasing over the years 1950-2011.

 A fisherman´s perspective?